 - A2.1.1 If the team determines that the RBF is to be used, the team shall: - a.
-Describe and justify the use of the RBF using the form 'MSC Use of the RBF in a Fishery Assessment Form'. - b.
+Describe and justify the use of the RBF-using the form 'MSC Use of the RBF in a Fishery Assessment Form' in the Fishery Announcement template. - b.
 Upload the form to the MSC database for publication on the MSC website. - c.
-Inform stakeholders of the proposal to use the RBF. - d.
-Allow at least 30 days for comment. - e.
-Consider all stakeholder input, recording why each comment has been accepted or rejected. - f.
-Review the decision to use the RBF, taking into account stakeholder input. - g.
-If a decision is made not to use the RBF for any PI or scoring element for which it was previously announced, resubmit and update the 'MSC Use of the RBF in a Fishery Assessment Form' for publication on the MSC website. - h.
-Repeat steps A2.1.1.a-g if the team determines that the RBF is to be used for PIs not previously announced. - A2.1.2 If the team determines that only main species will be assessed using the RBF (as per A4.1.5), then the team should announce the RBF only for those main species.

-- A2.1.3 If only minor species will trigger the RBF, but the team is confident that only main species will be scored during the assessment, or that there are no main species, then the team should not announce the RBF. - A2.1.4 If at the site visit, information comes to light that the RBF needs to be used to score more PIs or scoring elements than had been previously announced, the team shall conduct an additional site visit as per A2.1.1.h.
+Inform stakeholders of the proposal to use the RBF. - a.
+Allow at least 30 days for comment.

+d.
+Consider all stakeholder input, recording why each comment has been accepted or rejected.

+- p.
+Review the decision to use the RBF, taking into account stakeholder input. - b.
+If a decision is made not to use the RBF for any PI or scoring element for which it was previously announced, resubmit and update the 'MSC Use of the RBF in a Fishery Assessment Form' for publication on the MSC website. - e.c.
+If a decision is made to use the RBF after the point of Announcement, describe and justify the use of the RBF using the form 'MSC Use of the RBF in a Fishery Assessment Form'. - f.d.
+Inform stakeholders of the proposal to use the RBF and allow 30 days for comment.Repeat steps A2.1.1.a-g if the team determines that the RBF is to be used for PIs not previously announced. - A2.1.2 If the team determines that only main species will be assessed using the RBF (as per A4.1.5), then the team should announce the RBF only for those main species. - A2.1.3 If only minor species will trigger the RBF, but the team is confident that only main species will be scored during the assessment, or that there are no main species, then the team should not announce the RBF. - A2.1.4 If at the site visit, information comes to light that the RBF needs to be used to score more PIs or scoring elements than had been previously announced, the team shall conduct an additional site visitstakeholder consultation as per A2.1.1.h A2.3.3.

-A2.2 Information gathering ■
+A2.2 Information gathering